When You Want to Date an Unavailable Man, this is Your Intervention

 It's going to hurt - letting go of this negative pattern; I can promise you that.
 It's going to hurt like hell, actually, but on the other side of letting go is peace, a feeling of honoring yourself, and more space for love - reciprocated love.

 You can do it.
 Trust me.
 Gather every morsel of willpower you have, and just do it.
-Your'e strong and brave, and you can do it.
+Your'e strong and brave.
 I hold space for you, and I am confident that you can make a radical shift.
 Have faith.